“Human existence is about to get much better, much worse, or both.” —Robby Berman

 The Idea of a Human

 But the very definition of what it means to be human is changing.
 Historian Michael Bess explains: “But what we’re on the verge of doing with bio-engineering technologies like CRISPR is going to be so qualitatively different and more powerful that I think it’s going to force us to reassess who we are and what it means to be human” (Illing 2018).
 Some have even suggested we are becoming less human-like and more god-like.
 Visual anthropologist Edmund Carpenter (1976:1) likened contemporary humans to angels, “a spirit freed from flesh.”
 He explains, “The moment we pick up a phone, we are nowhere in space, everywhere in spirit…That is the Neo-Platonic definition of God: a being whose center is everywhere, whose borders are nowhere.”
-More recently, Historian Yuval Noah Harari (2018) describes our species not as Homo sapiens, Homo spiritualis, or Homo fictus, but as Homo Deus—god humans—given our unprecedented control over nature, over our biology, and our ability create different kinds of intelligence.
+More recently, Historian Yuval Noah Harari (2018) describes our species, not as Homo sapiens, Homo spiritualis, or Homo fictus, but as Homo Deus—god humans—given our unprecedented control over nature, over our biology, and our ability to create different kinds of intelligence.

 Taking the Long View

-In our busy and complicated lives, we often take the short view, thinking about next week or, if we are really organized, we might have a five-year plan.
+In our busy and complicated lives, we often take the short view, thinking only about next week or, if we are really organized, we might have a five-year plan.
 The next generation or the next 100 or 1,000 years is typically not foremost in our minds.
-Thinking ahead, however, is essential for our own personal success and for the future of the planet.
+Thinking ahead, however, is essential for our own personal success and the future of the planet.
 The value of looking ahead is captured in the much-cited Iroquois principle of “seven-generation thinking” where one considers the effect of actions of generations living 140 or so years from now and acts accordingly.
-We are connected to the people of the past, and are living in a world affected by their decisions and actions.
-The Long Now Foundation was created in order to promote long-term thinking on the scale of centuries and a sense of long-term responsibility.
+We are connected to the people of the past and are living in a world affected by their decisions and actions.
+The Long Now Foundation was created to promote long-term thinking on the scale of centuries and a sense of long-term responsibility.
 The Clock of the Long Now, designed to last 10,000 years and chime every century, exemplifies this extreme long view.
-In this chapter, we take the long view, and consider the future of humans and our lasting impacts on the planet.
+In this chapter, we take the long view and consider the future of humans and our lasting impacts on the planet.

 We have discussed the Anthropocene—the age of humans—in a previous chapter.
 Never before was there a single species that has made such an impact on the planet.
 We have transformed the planet through domestication, deforestation, urbanization, ocean acidification, changing biodiversity, and changes to our atmosphere.
 Even places noted for their isolation and endemic species—unspoiled lands—have huge numbers of invasive species as a result of humans.
 The remote Galápagos Islands in Ecuador, famously visited by Charles Darwin in 1835, have an estimated 1,700 invasive species and about 20,000 human inhabitants.
 Given the current trends, we can ask: What will the future of the biosphere look like?
 How will our species have changed hundreds or even thousands of years from now?
 What new stories are yet to be told?

 In this age of genetic research, we are on the threshold of something entirely new—directly adjusting the human genome.
 Gene editing has improved in recent years with a method called CRISPR/Cas-9.
-The technique delivers gene-editing components which target a section of DNA, and snip out the mutation, which is then replaced with the desired version.
-Potentially, the method could be used to edit DNA to prevent diseases like sickle cell anemia or cystic fibrosis which are caused by a single SNP (Saey 2017).
+The technique delivers gene-editing components which target a section of DNA and snip out the mutation, which is then replaced with the desired version.
+Potentially, the method could be used to edit DNA t prevent diseases like sickle cell anemia or cystic fibrosis which are caused by a single SNP (Saey 2017).
 Currently, the Food and Drug Administration (FDA) is barred from clinical trials of editing embryos and the National Institutes of Health cannot fund such research.
 Scientists have used the technique to edit genes in a human embryo to repair a genetic mutation, but the embryos were not permitted to develop (Belleck 2017).
-One fear is that editing embryos—human genetic engineering—runs the risk of designer babies or “CRISPR babies”that are smarter, prettier, or more athletic.
+One fear is that editing embryos—human genetic engineering—runs the risk of designer babies or “CRISPR babies” that are smarter, prettier, or more athletic.